-6.0 When we may not engage

-- 6.1.
-There are times when it may not be necessary, appropriate or possible to engage the community on a proposal or decision.
+- 6.0 When we may not seek public participation in the decision-making process - 6.1.
+There are times when it may not be necessary, appropriate or possible to seek public participation in a decision process.
 The Council may not seek public participation in the decision-making process where any of the following circumstances apply: - a) The matter is not of a nature or significance that requires public engagement; or

-- b) The Council already has a sound understanding of the views and preferences of the persons likely to be affected or interested in the matter; or - c) There is a need for confidentiality or commercial sensitivity; or - d) The costs of public engagement outweigh the benefits of it; or - e) The matter has already been addressed by the Council's policies or plans, which have previously been consulted on; or - f) An immediate response is necessary because of emergency or in the interests of health and safety; or - g) There are no other practicable alternative options to choose from; or - 6.2.
+- b) The Council already has a sound understanding of the views and preferences of the persons likely to be affected or interested in the matter; or - c) There is a need for confidentiality or commercial sensitivity; or - d) The costs of public engagement outweigh the benefits of it; or - e) The matter has already been addressed by the Council's policies or plans, which have previously been consulted on; or - f) An immediate response is necessary because of emergency or in the interests of health and safety; or - g) There are no other practicable alternative options to choose from; or - h) For a limited period extending until the adoption of the 2021-31 Long-Term Plan, or until this paragraph is sooner revoked pursuant to a resolution of Council: - i.
+Delayed action could jeopardise the viability of a project reasonably expected to have a significant positive effect on the economic recovery of the District or any of its communities from the economic effects of the COVID-19 pandemic; or - i.ii.
+Council deems it necessary to alter a defined level of service temporarily in direct response to a change in New Zealand's COVID-19 National Alert Level. - 6.2.
 Where the above circumstances apply, Council must still give consideration to the views and preferences of persons likely to be affected by, or to have an interest in, the matter as required under the LGA (section 78). - 6.3.
-Where the above circumstances apply, Council will seek to keep the public appropriately informed on the matter.
+Where the above circumstances apply, Council's engagement process will seek to keep the public appropriately informed on the matter. - 6.4.
+In relation to the criterion at (h) the following decision-making principles will apply: - a) Council will consider and give weight to the preferences of the residents and ratepayers of the Whakatāne District, present and future, such as they are known and/or have been provided during previous engagement processes; and - b) Council will consider the impact on the wellbeing of the Whakatāne District community, both present and future; and - c) 3.
+Council will consider the impact of the decision on Council's strategic objectives; including but not limited to; supporting the local economy, combatting climate change and continued financial prudence.